ualib/agda-algebras/postmodern_algebra_in_lean.rst

 F-algebras in Lean
 ------------------

-.. todo:: complete this section
+.. todo:: write this section

 .. _f-algebra-homomorphisms-in-lean:

 F-algebra homomorphisms
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. todo:: complete this section
+.. todo:: write this section

 --------------------